We would like to acknowledge the man who made our school possible, Paran Stevens.

 In 1929 the building was once again remodeled at a cost of $300,000.00.
 A new annex of three floors containing fifteen classrooms, a gymnasium and a remodeled auditorium was added to accommodate the Junior High School.
 The older part was also greatly altered and various improvements were installed.
 At this time the teaching staff had increased to nineteen and the enrollment was 434.
 For the next three decades the school proved adequate for the number of students enrolled.

 Then in 1958 the junior high school moved into their own building thus creating more space for the high school.
 At this time, two rooms of the annex were remodeled for offices of the Superintendent of Schools.

 In 1962, when, once again, more space was needed, another addition at a cost of more than a million dollars was begun and completed in 1963.
 This addition provided a new cafeteria, an improved gymnasium and twelve new classrooms including a language lab and an art room.
 The student body now totaled nearly 600 and the teaching staff had increased to thirty six..

 Beginning in 1990, due to accreditation, extensive renovations inside the building took place (new gym floor, new student services offices, expanded library, new heating system) and an addition with a new boy’s and girl’s locker rooms was built.

 In 1992 the new Sugar River Valley Regional Technical Center opened thus providing more room and expanding the curriculum.

-Currently Stevens High School employs a teaching staff of fifty five which encompasses both the high school and tech center and contains a student body of 715.
-To date, more than 12,900 graduates have passed through the doors of Stevens High School.
+Currently Stevens High School employs a teaching staff of more than 50 which encompasses both the high school and tech center and contains a student body of over 500.
+To date, more than 15,000 graduates have passed through the doors of Stevens High School.